Flux-Point-Studios/prorated-sub-service/DEVELOPER.md

 2. Include a valid datum
 3. Provide the required signature
 4. Distribute tokens according to the contract rules
+5. Set a validity interval appropriate for the action being performed

 ## Testing